sr3dna/androme/README.md

 	klmno
 </span>
 ```
-You can use the /demos/*.html files provided to generate the same layout XML and resources.
+You can use the /demos/*.html files provided to preview some features of this library.